Review of Elections of Council

 REPRESENTATION ARRANGEMENTS PROPOSAL FOR LOCAL AUTHORITY ELECTION 2019 AND 2022

-Pursuant to Sections 19H & 19J of the Local Electoral Amendment Act 2002, Council has undertaken a review of their representation arrangements for the 2019 and 2022 elections.
+As required by the Local Electoral Amendment Act 2002, Council has reviewed the representation arrangements for Grey District residents for the 2019 and 2022 elections.

 - Council retains the current system whereby it elects councillors on a ward system however with a change to the representation being: one for Northern Ward, three for Central Ward (previously four), two for Eastern Ward and two for Southern Ward (previously one); the boundaries of the existing wards be reconfirmed with the exception of – Meshblocks 2410800; 2411800; 2411900; 2412000; 2412100; 2412200; 2412300; 2412400; 2412500; 2413202; 2413302 being moved from the Central Ward to the Southern Ward as per plan available for inspection at Council Offices or below.